timmcginley/41936/README.md

 # Advanced Building Design

-**Designing better, more sustainable buildings requires interdisciplinary analysis and improvement from *all* members of the design team *throughout* the design process, is not enough, we are engineers, we need to prove it!**
+**Designing better, more sustainable buildings requires interdisciplinary analysis and improvement from *all* members of the design team *throughout* the design process.
+But this is not enough, we are engineers, we need to prove it!**

-Advanced Building Design is an interdisciplinary innovation course that has been runnning at DTU for 18 years and provides a collaborative, analysis based, professional design experience.
-We do not just wish to replicate real world design processes.
-We want to define new ways of working that ultimately, through the integration into the [circular education system] demonstrate how we can design better, more sustainable buildings.
+Advanced Building Design (ABD) is an interdisciplinary innovation course that has been runnning at DTU for 18 years and provides a collaborative, analysis based, professional design experience.
+We replicate real world design processes to test, improve and define new tools, processes and appraoches to design better, more sustainable buildings.
+Course participants leanr through the seamless integration  of research, teaching and innovation supported by the [circular education system] concept.

 ## Course Features
 * Collaboration experience with peers to produce a 'real' design in one of 6 possible roles.